TsvetaKoleva/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains the documentation and the R code for the final Course Project for Coursera's Getting and Cleaning Data Course.

-The analysis fr the project is based on the data [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions)
+The analysis for the project is based on the following data: [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions)

 ## **Files:**